beam-cloud/beta9/docs/opa/README.md

 ## Adding Machines to a Worker Pool

 Now that we have a worker pool, we need to add workers to it.
 To do this, we must add a "machine" to the pool.
 This is just a debian based system (if you want to use a GPU on this machine, the server must have NVIDIA drivers installed).

-To create a new machine, you can use the `beam machine create` command:
+To create a new machine, you'll use the `beam machine create` command:

 ```sh
 $ beam machine create --pool my-h100-pool